Our time in Vilanculos, Mozambique was full of beautiful views, relaxing moments, and plenty of sunshine.

 A frantic conversation with the gate agent and someone who was supposedly the gate agent’s manager later, we were presented with this non-solution: “Uh, well, we’ll try to have your plane depart a little early.
 And when you get to Johannesburg, run to immigration.”

-We did end up lucking out and making our connection… but our plane definitely did not leave early.
+We did end up lucking out and making our connection… but our plane definitely did not leave early, and it was definitely one of those moments that made us glad we tend to carry what is, essentially, digital nomad insurance of sorts.

 At least if we were anxious, though, we could be anxious while enjoying some of the best plane views we’ve ever had.